 Brigitte joined Watsi on March 12th, 2013.
-Seven years ago, Brigitte joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brigitte's most recent donation traveled 8,500 miles to support Faith, a bright and ambitious 18-year-old from Kenya, to fund clubfoot surgery so she can walk with ease.
+Nine years ago, Brigitte joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brigitte's most recent donation traveled 8,800 miles to support Savong, a 28-year-old hairdresser from Cambodia, to fund a mastoidectomy.